nkamali/url-shortener/README.md

 ## Running the Application

-To run the application locally:
+To run the application locally.
+See below if you like to install this service within a docker container instead.

 ```
 uvicorn main:app --reload